 USA West Coast Itinerary 2 weeks

-The more time you have to spend on the West Coast the better, but for the purposes of this article we have come up with a 2 week itinerary.
+The more time you have to spend on the West Coast the better, but for the purposes of this article we have come up with a 2 week West Coast USA itinerary.
 This gives you a decent amount of time to get a taste for life on the West Coast.
-We have also included Las Vegas which technically isn’t West Coast but no West Coast travel guide is complete without a quick trip to Vegas to blow off some steam.
+We have also included Las Vegas which technically isn’t West Coast but a quick trip to Vegas is a great way to blow off some steam so we have added it anyway.

 Day 1- Seattle